premdanav/bedrock-smart-on-fhir-workflow-gap/README.md

 - the system avoids sending raw charts or direct identifiers to the model

 That makes it useful as a demo for workflow intelligence, PHI minimization, and Bedrock-assisted provider support.

+## Intended Product Value

+The broader value proposition behind the planned design is:

+- providers get earlier visibility into workflow gaps hidden in structured data
+- teams can identify follow-up issues without relying only on manual chart review
+- Bedrock can improve clarity of review output without requiring raw PHI exposure
+- the architecture supports a compliance-aware path for AI-assisted workflow review

+Even in its current simplified form, the app demonstrates the key idea:

+- fetch structured data
+- minimize before Bedrock
+- use deterministic checks for reliability
+- use Bedrock only to enhance provider-facing insight output